 The fluid forces can be decomposed into a static part (which applies equally if the valve is open or closed) and a dynamic part arising from the change in momentum of the fluid velocity passing through the valve.
 Hence we can write

 where

 are the static pressure of the fluid on the valve and the valve seat area, respectively $\dot{m}_v(t)$ is the mass flow rate through the valve, $v_{\rm in} = v(L,t)$ and $v_{\rm out}(t)$ is the magnitude of outflow velocity from the valve.
-(Note that discharge angle is defined with respect to the downwards positive, so that if the valve were absent $\cos(\varphi) =-1$ and there would be no dynamic component to the fluid force).
+(Note that the discharge angle is defined with respect to the downwards positive direction, so that if the valve were absent $\cos(\varphi) =-1$ and there would be no dynamic component to the fluid force).

-The measurement of $v_{\rm out}$ is unfortunately difficult in practice, and the prediction of $v_{\rm out} (t)$ from the other dynamical variables typically depends on many features of the valve geometry; see .\ref{sec:Appendix_I}.
-As an alternative approach used in our earlier work \cite{HosCh2017-IV,Hos2015ROM} was inspired by the industrial practice that force on the valve and the pressure at the valve inlet are amenable to experimental measurement.
+The measurement of $v_{\rm out}$ is unfortunately difficult in practice, and the prediction of $v_{\rm out} (t)$ from the other dynamical variables typically depends on many features of the valve geometry; see~\ref{sec:Appendix_I}.
+An alternative approach, used in our earlier work \cite{HosCh2017-IV,Hos2014}, was inspired by the industrial practice that force on the valve and the pressure at the valve inlet are amenable to experimental measurement.
 Thus a convenient way to characterize the fluid force is via the definition of an {\em effective area}

-Here $A_{\rm eff}(x)$, although having dimensions area, is not a physical area, but rather can be thought of as a curve that defines the valves operational characteristics.
-In truth, $A_{\rm eff}$ is function of other variables such as inlet velocity, but we make the assumption that for a given fluid, for each valve lift $x$ there is unique equilibrium of the flow through the valve (be it stable or otherwise) such that we can write $A_{\rm eff}$(x).
+Here $A_{\rm eff}(x)$, although having dimensions of area, is not a physical area, but rather can be thought of as a curve that defines the valve's operational characteristics.
+In truth, $A_{\rm eff}$ is a function of other variables such as inlet velocity, but we make the assumption that for a given fluid, for each valve lift $x$ there is a unique equilibrium of the flow through the valve (be it stable or otherwise) such that we can write $A_{\rm eff}$(x).
 We shall explore this approach further in \cref{sec:effective_area}, relating $A_{\rm eff}$ to more familiar concepts such as discharge coefficient $C_d$ and angle $\varphi$.
-We shall also see in \cref{sec:eq-and-statbility} that the effective area characteristics provides a useful way of explaining the complex flow physics that underlie the blowdown effect.
+We shall also see in \cref{sec:eq-and-statbility} that the effective area characteristics provide a useful way of explaining the complex flow physics that underlie the blowdown effect.

 Note from the form of Eq.~\eqref{eq:valve-dynamics-equations} that the set pressure is easily calculated to be